 o.
-Union President's Leave
+Union President and Vice President's Leave

-An employee elected to the 35 hour per week position of President of the Union shall be granted a leave of absence from their position for up to one (1) year, at the request of the Union.
+President of the Union shall be granted a leave of absence from their position for up to one (1) year, at the request of the Union.
 The Union's request for such a leave will be made in writing and submitted to the Director of Human Resources prior to June 1st of each year.

-Where an employee who has been granted leave and is re-elected to the position of President of the Union for an additional term or terms, additional leave of absence shall be granted on an annual basis, on further request of the Union.
+Where an employee who has been granted leave and is re-elected to the positions of President and Vice President of the Union for an additional term or terms, additional leave of absence shall be granted on an annual basis, on further request of the Union.

-The Board shall pay the President of the Union full salary and benefits (including pension, health insurance benefits, group life, JEIS, LTD and EAP), and the President shall accumulate vacation, sick leave and seniority during this leave based on 35 hours per week.
+The Board shall pay the President and Vice President of the Union full salary and benefits (including pension, health insurance benefits, group life, JEIS, LTD and EAP), and the President and Vice President shall accumulate vacation, sick leave and seniority during this leave based on 35 hours per week.
+The President shall be considered a twelve-month employee for the purpose of salary and benefits.
+Seniority shall be accrued during the leave at rate of hours worked.
 Vacation accrued during the leave shall be at no cost to the Employer.